 5. An expert witness may give opinions to assist in resolving issues concerning matters of knowledge which can only be acquired by special training or experience 2.
-His/her role is to assist the court or jury on matters where their ordinary, everyday experience does not enable them to adequately consider the issues in the case 3.
+Their role is to assist the court or jury on matters where their ordinary, everyday experience does not enable them to adequately consider the issues in the case 3.
 It is for the court to decide whether a witness is properly qualified to give an expert opinion 4and the admissibility and weight of their evidence 5.
 Factors which the court may take into account when determining the reliability of expert opinion are detailed in the Criminal Practice Directions 2014; they include the quality of data, the validity, accuracy and reliability of methods used, safety of inferences relied upon, peer review, range of expertise, completeness of information available and range of opinion.6

 6. The facts on which the expert’s opinions are based must be either admitted or proved by admissible evidence.
 Usually, such facts are established by other witnesses but they may include facts observed by the expert him/herself.

 7. An expert’s opinion must be objective and unbiased.
 Although a defendant will be entitled to call their own expert evidence it is the duty of an expert witness instructed by the prosecution (and indeed an expert witness called by any defendant) in a criminal case to act in the cause of justice.
 An expert’s duty to the court overrides any obligation to the party instructing or paying them and includes an obligation to define their area/s of expertise in their report and when giving evidence in person.
-The expert must assist the court by giving objective, unbiased opinion 6 whilst complying with the rules of evidence.
-They must actively assist the court in fulfilling its duty of case management, in particular by complying with court directions and informing the court of any significant failure to take a necessary step in that regard.8 The expert must inform all parties and the court if his/her opinion changes from that contained in a report or statement served in evidence.
+The expert must assist the court by giving objective, unbiased opinion within their area of expertise7 whilst complying with the rules of evidence.
+They must actively assist the court in fulfilling its duty of case management, in particular by complying with court directions and informing the court of any significant failure to take a necessary step in that regard.8 The expert must inform all parties and the court if their opinion changes from that contained in a report or statement served in evidence.